Asset/Liability Matching and Portfolio Management for Beginners

-In its purest form, asset/liability matching is the practice of attempting to project the specific timing of cash needs, particularly outflows, by an investor and then making capital allocation decisions in a way that places an emphasis on increasing the probabilities that the assets in the portfolio will be sold or liquidated, producing sufficient passive income, or in some other way experiencing a liquidity event that will make sure the greenbacks are there when the investor goes to reach for them in the time of his or her need.
+In its purest form, asset/liability matching is the practice of attempting to project the specific timing of cash needs, particularly outflows, by an investor and then making capital allocation decisions in a way that places an emphasis on increasing the probabilities that the assets in the portfolio will be sold or liquidated, producing sufficient passive income.
+In some other way, one might experience a liquidity event that will make sure the greenbacks are there when the investor goes to reach for them in the time of his or her need.

 Part and parcel of an intelligently-designed asset/liability matching program is attempting to generate satisfactory risk-adjusted results within the confines of the restrictions arising from the expected cash flow timing needs.

 Examples of What an Asset/Liability Matching Strategy Might Look Like in the Real World

 If you are a bit confused about how this would work, let's look at two fictional scenarios that might resemble something you'd see in the real world, walking through what an asset/liability matching strategy might encompass under each set of circumstances.